 (7) Related substances-Dissolve 0.30 g of L-Threonine in 50 mL of water, and use this solution as the sample solution.
-Pipet 1 mL of this solution, and add water to make exactly 50 mL.
+Pipet 1 mL of the sample solution, and add water to make exactly 50 mL.
 Pipet 5 mL of this solution, add water to make exactly 20 mL, and use this solution as the standard solution.
-Perform the test with these solutions as directed under Thinlayer Chromatography <2.03>.
+Perform the test with these solutions as directed under Thin-layer Chromatography $\langle 2.03 \rangle$.
 Spot 5 μ L each of the sample solution and standard solution on a plate of silica gel for thin-layer chromatography.
 Develop the plate with a mixture of 1-butanol, water and acetic acid (100) (3:1:1) to a distance of about 10 cm, and dry the plate at 80°C for 30 minutes.
 Spray evenly the plate with a solution of ninhydrin in acetone (1 in 50), and heat the plate at 80°C for 5 minutes: the spots other than the principal spot from the sample solution are not more intense than the spot from the standard solution.